artie-l/pump-probe-experiment-control/README.md

   - ftp://download.newport.com/MotionControl/Current/MotionControllers/XPS-Q/Drivers/python/XPS_Q8_drivers.py
 * numpy
   - `pip install numpy`
-* will be completed later
+* matplotlib
+  - `pip install matplotlib`
+* visa
+  - `pip install PyVISA`
 * LIA user manual
+  - To know the form of queries and commands
+* Access to XPS motion controller Web-Interface
+  - IP, Login, Password, Delay Stage name

 # Setting-up the program

 First one needs to check if all requirements were met.
-This could be done by running the `path/main.py` within the IDE or python console.
+This could be done by running the `path/main.py` within the IDE, python console or running the `Manip Control.cmd`.
-If you see the new window that popped-up, and it looks like {#GUI}.
-At this point, user should configure the LIA and Delay Line.
-The necessary steps are explained in the respective sections.
+* If you see the new window that popped-up, and it looks like the one at the top of the page, congratulations!
+Only communication with measurement instruments should be established!
+* If you encountered an error, maybe the specific component is missing.
+Check the error log and see if everything from **Requirements** section is installed.

 ## LIA setup